 Thus, by design, the CVRA encourages a switch to by-district elections in two ways.
 The CVRA lowers costs and the threshold for success to plaintiffs, while also incentivizing city governments to preemptively switch to by-district elections to avoid costly legal battles and maintain a degree of control over the redistricting process.
 Its implementation was delayed by a number of legal challenges, and several cities that faced CVRA lawsuits initially responded with prolonged legal defenses.
 This led to a number of high-profile legal losses, after which many cities began to voluntarily switch to by-district elections when threatened with a lawsuit.

 As a result, more than 80 California cities have begun or completed a switch from at-large to by-district elections as a result of the CVRA since its passage, mostly in the last two years.
 This shift has not come without controversy; the defense attorney for the city of Modesto argued that the CVRA fails to establish that minority groups will benefit from the switch to by-district elections2, and others suggest that an adoption of by-district elections has led to fewer minority elected officials than expected.3

-These criticisms, as well as the magnitude of this institutional reform, raise a simple question: has a switch to by-district elections increased minority influence on election outcomes?
+These criticisms, as well as the magnitude of this institutional reform, raise a simple question: has a switch to by-district elections increased the ability of racial minorities to influence election outcomes?
 This question has been the focus of a debate in the scholarship that remains inconclusive.
-Many find that by-district elections lead to better Black and Latino representation in legislative bodies (Berry and Dye 1979; Bledsoe 1986; Davidson and Grofman 1994; Davidson and Korbel 1981; Engstrom and McDonald 1981; Grofman, Handley and Lublin 2001; Grofman 1992; Karnig and Welch 1982; Leal, Martinez-Ebers and Meier 2004; Lublin 1997b, 1999; Lublin and Voss 2000; Marschall, Ruhil and Shah 2010; Meier et al. 2005; Molina and Meier 2016; Moncrief and Thompson 1992; Polinard 1994; Robinson and England 1981; Stewart, England and Meier 1989).
-Some, however, find no effect or mixed effects between by-district elections and minority representation (Bullock and MacManus 1993; Cole 1974; Fraga and Elis 2009; Fraga 2015; MacManus 1978; Trounstine and Valdini 2008; Welch 1990) and still others find a negative relationship (Meier and Rutherford 2016; Welch and Karnig 1978).
+Attempts to answer this question often focus on descriptive representation-in which racial minority groups elect a co-ethnic candidate-and many find that by-district elections lead to better Black and Latino representation in legislative bodies (Berry and Dye, 1979; Bledsoe, 1986; Davidson and Grofman, 1994; Davidson and Korbel, 1981; Engstrom and McDonald, 1981; Grofman, Handley, and Lublin, 2001; Grofman, 1992; Karnig and Welch, 1982; Leal, Martinez-Ebers, and Meier, 2004; Lublin, 1997a,